Get Free Shipping on your order now! Don't miss out!

 Helpful?

-Q: null WHICH THIXO IS BEST FOR FILLING SEAMS ON FRESH MAHOGANY PLANKING.
+Q: WHICH THIXO IS BEST FOR FILLING SEAMS ON FRESH MAHOGANY PLANKING.
 SEAMS RANGE FROM 1/32 TO 3-64 WIDE

 3 years ago